QWxleA/quartz/content/atomic note.md

 When creating an atomic note, one has to keep in mind that a note has more then one **purpose**:
 - One idea, compact, but more or less complete [[A quote is an idea without context.
 An idea without context is ill-defined, and cannot be used]]
 - A potential card to use with [[spaced repetition]]
-- A link in a line of thought [[🌱 note sequences are the key to ZK, they create clusters that birth new ideas]]
+- A link in a line of thought [[note sequences are the key to ZK, they create clusters that birth new ideas]]

 ## (Primary) Sources
 > If you adhere to the principle of atomicity, you aim to **map one idea with one note** in your Zettelkasten.